Hades, the Unseen Realm

 The Body and Spirit

 Everyone human being, is made up of body and spirit.
-(Genesis 2:7) And when the body dies, (death is a separation of body and spirit) the spirit returns to God, where it remains in the unseen realm, without a body.
+(Genesis 2:7) And when the body dies, (death is a separation of body and spirit) the spirit returns to God, where it remains in the unseen realm, (or condition) without a body.
 But the Spirit of Jesus was very special.
-The Spirit of Jesus, was the Spirit of God.
+The Spirit of Jesus, was the Spirit of God!

 Hades is an unseen realm, where spirits live, without any kind of a body, from death until the resurrection.
 We’re told in Hebrews 9:27, “It is appointed for man once to die, and then the judgment.”
 We die once, and we’re judged once.
 Of course the judgment won’t occur until the end of time, when everyone will be resurrected and judged.